OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Richelieu

-Chairs: Medhat Fanous (USA) – Dagmar P. Kollmann (Austria)
+Chairs: Medhat Fanous (USA) – Dagmar Kollmann (Austria)

 2. Single stage definitive surgical repair of an aortoesophageal fistula. – Adam Zeyara (Sweden)